bigbridge-nl/product-import/doc/importer.md

     $deleter->deleteProductsBySkus($skus);

+## Manage cached data

+The importer stores some data in caches for speed: categories, product options and metadata.

+If you have changed some of these values from within the callback function $resultCallback, or if you suspect that another process has changed any of this data, you may like to tell the importer that its cache has become stale and needs to be rebuilt.

+You can do this by calling any of these

+    $importer->getCacheManager()->clearOptionResolverCache();
+    $importer->getCacheManager()->clearCategoryCache();
+    $importer->getCacheManager()->reloadMetaData();

+or even

+    $importer->getCacheManager()->resetAll();

+Using these functions excessively affects the performance of the library negatively.

 ## Dry run

 If you want to see what errors an import produces without actually adding products to the database, set the config to "dry run"